PolarCookie/PolarGuides/README.md

 - [ ] Add Scholomance key questline and Scholomance itself.

 ## Ding80GuidesAllianceDungeon (WIP)
-To Be Done: A solo oriented leveling guide visitng 5 man dungeons to avoid farming out in the world.
-A solo version of duo.
+To Be Done: A solo oriented leveling guide visiting 5 man dungeons to avoid farming out in the world.
+A solo version of duo, will have to prune a lot of quests.

 ## PANIC; MY QUESTS ARE GREEN!
 Don't worry to much about that.